 Board Member, Barossa Trust Mark

 Board Member, Yirara College, Alice Springs

 Member of the Finke River Mission board of the Lutheran Church of Australia

-He has been General Manager of Openbook Publishers, was a co-founder of Whistler Wines in the Barossa Valley and currently owns Whistler Farm Bed & Breakfast with his wife.
+He has been General Manager of Openbook Publishers, was a co-founder of Whistler Wines in the Barossa Valley and former owner of Whistler Farm Bed & Breakfast with his wife.